Download this fact sheet as a two-page PDF

 Biological warfare is the deliberate spreading of disease amongst humans, animals, and plants.
-Biological weapons (BW) introduce a bacteria or virus into an environment for hostile purposes, that is not prepared to defend itself from the intruder.
+Biological weapons (BW) introduce a bacteria or virus, combined with a delivery mechanism, into an environment for hostile purposes, that is not prepared to defend itself from the intruder.
 As a result, this agent can become very effective at killing plants, livestock, pets, and humans.
 There are a huge variety of genetically or traditionally modified bacterias and viruses to withstand antibiotics, that could be used as biological weapons, but some of the most common types today are bacteria, rickettsiae, viruses, toxins, and fungi.

 Deadly and Cheap

-When compared to the cost of a nuclear weapons program, biological weapons are extremely cheap.
+When compared to the cost of a nuclear weapon programme, biological weapons are extremely cheap.
 It is estimated that 1 gram of toxin could kill 10 million people.
-A purified form of botulinum toxin is approximately 3 million times more potent than Sarin, a chemical nerve agent.
-As a comparison, a SCUD missile filled with botulinum toxin could affect an area of 3700 sq.km, an area 16 times greater than could be affected with Sarin.
+A purified form of botulinum toxin is approximately 3 million times more potent than sarin, a chemical nerve agent.
+As a comparison, a SCUD missile filled with botulinum toxin could affect an area of 3700 sq.km, an area 16 times greater than could be affected with sarin.

-Any nation with a reasonably advanced pharmaceutical and medical industry has the capability of mass producing biological weapons.
-This fact also leads to problems with determining what countries have programs.
+Contemporary concerns about biological weapons do not simply involve possession or non-possession of weapons.
+Instead, concerns primarily involve the degree to which states have the capacity and intent to threaten or perpetrate a biological attack, a concern that is particularly relevant when it comes to countries’ biodefense programmes.
+Any state with a reasonably advanced pharmaceutical and medical industry has the capability of mass producing biological weapons.
+This fact also leads to problems with determining what countries have BW programmes.
 Anything from a piece of fruit to a ballistic missile could be used to deliver a biological weapon to a target.
 Along with this is the fact that with certain organisms, only a few particles would be needed to start an infection that could potentially cause an epidemic.
 Conventional weapons explode once and are finished.
 With a few particles of Hanta virus many thousands of people could become carriers that infect thousands more people.